vincentperezzz/CostQuest/README.md

 ## Database Setup

-- Open phpMyAdmin by navigating to ```http://localhost/phpmyadmin/```
+- Open Xampp Control Panel and open MariaDB by navigating to Shell type: ```mysql - hlocalhost -u root -p``` and press Enter.
-- Create a new database named costquest.
+- Create a new database named costquest the commands are on the database.sql file.
-- Import the database structure and data by running the SQL commands provided in the costquest_db.sql file included in the project folder.

 ## Run the Application